 Adilakshmi became the first woman in her region to have a university degree.
 Today she has four Master’s degrees and is the main librarian of the Anantapur District Library.
 Through her work she encourages the youth to study so they can pave their way towards a bright and independent future.

-RDT’s efforts to guarantee sustained access to education to all at all levels are ongoing.
-The continuous programmes and activities over the years has made it possible to achieve 100% enrolment at the primary level in all the villages that RDT works in.
+RDT’s exceptional role as an NGO working for education guarantees sustained access to education for all at all levels are ongoing.
+The continuous programmes and activities over the years have made it possible to achieve 100% enrolment at the primary level in all the villages that RDT works in.

 Text: Ambre Panhard